What is orthostatic hypotension?

 Orthostatic hypotension is a sudden drop in blood pressure when you stand from a seated or prone (lying down) position.
 You may feel dizzy or even faint.

 Orthostatic means an upright posture.
 Hypotension is low blood pressure.
-The condition is also called postural hypotension.
+This type of low blood pressure is also called postural hypotension.

 What is blood pressure?

-Blood pressure measures the force of blood against artery walls as the heart pumps blood through the body’s circulatory system.
-Blood pressure includes two measurements.
-Each is calculated in millimeters of mercury (mmHg):
+Blood pressure measures the force of blood against artery walls as your heart pumps blood through your body’s circulatory system.
+Blood pressure includes two measurements in millimeters of mercury (mmHg):

-- Systolic: Arterial pressure when the heart beats and fills arteries with blood.
+- Systolic: Arterial pressure when your heart beats and fills arteries with blood.

-- Diastolic: Arterial pressure when the heart is at rest or between beats.
+- Diastolic: Arterial pressure when your heart’s at rest or between beats.

 Your healthcare provider records blood pressure as systolic over diastolic.
-Healthy blood pressure for most people is below 120/80 mmHg.
-A reading below 90/60 mmHg is considered low blood pressure.
+Healthy blood pressure for most people is below 120/80 millimeters of mercury.
+A reading below 90/60 millimeters of mercury is considered low blood pressure.

-Healthcare providers define orthostatic hypotension based on individual blood pressure.
-You have orthostatic hypotension if your blood pressure drops more than 20 mmHg in systolic pressure and 10 mmHg in diastolic pressure within three minutes of standing up.
+There’s no set number for orthostatic hypotension.
+Healthcare providers define orthostatic hypotension based on individual blood pressure and how low it goes when you stand up.
+You have orthostatic hypotension if your blood pressure drops more than 20 millimeters of mercury in systolic pressure or 10 millimeters of mercury in diastolic pressure within three minutes of standing up.

 Who might get orthostatic hypotension?

 Anyone can get orthostatic hypotension.
 The condition becomes more common as you age.
-These factors increase the risk:
+These factors increase your risk:

 - Anemia or vitamin B12 deficiency.